DucManhPhan/DucManhPhan.github.io/_posts/2019-01-09-Annotations-in-java.md

     Annotating a class with the ```@Configuration``` indicates that the class can be used by the Spring IoC container as a source of bean definitions.

 - ```@ModelAttribute``` annotation

+    This annotation is used to push data into View.
+You can refer this [link](https://ducmanhphan.github.io/2019-02-06-Some-ways-to-add-data-into-view-int-Spring) to understand deeper.

 - ```@GetMapping``` annotation